On this page

 Age-friendly cities see: Aging and the City topic page, including walkability resources

-Death and dying see: GERO 406 Term paper resources for end of life issues
+Death and dying see: GERO 406's Term paper section for finding articles on end-of life issues

 For more information see: Further Gerontology resources